 Version field.
 Is this the correct download path?
 If not, you may cheat a bit and set this address manually.

 Before building the sources, you’ll need to apply any patches from your distribution that was included with source RPM package from the previous version to the updated source version.
 These patches help ensure the software runs smoothly on your distribution and integrates with the rest of the system.

 If all patches applied correctly, then you’re ready to attempt to build.
 (Feeling a bit excited?
 That is normal at this stage.)
-The command for building is almost the same, differences highlighted in bold, as for applying patches:
+The command for building is almost the same for applying patches:

 You may have a bunch of working RPMs at this point, or building may have failed entirely.

 It’s out of scope for this tutorial to handle cover how you debug a failing build or old patches that no longer will apply cleanly.
 You’ll need to review the source and patches yourself to make any headway at this point.

 Since you’re doing all the work yourself, you’ve also volunteered to test the new package and to become your one-man quality assurance department.
 Maybe you didn’t realize that this what you signed up for when you started, but here we are.